planetsLightningArrester/ezFFT/README.md

 ```

 ### LICENSE
-It all is just a wrap to Project Nayuki (MIT License).
+It all is just a wrapper to Project Nayuki (MIT License).
 Thank you so much for doing this in many languages including JS.
+I did change some parts of the code, but the original one can be found below.
+The main logic is the same.
 `https://www.nayuki.io/page/free-small-fft-in-multiple-languages`

 Free FFT and convolution (JavaScript)